momentohq/public-dev-docs/docs/develop/api-reference/collection-ttl.md

 ## Constructor parameters

-- ttl: duration - (optional) if no TTL is given, the TTL set in the client connection object is used
+- ttl: duration - (optional)
+    * If no TTL is given, the TTL set in the current client connection object is used.
-- refreshTtl: boolean = true - if true, the collection’s TTL will be reset to the ttl
+- refreshTtl: boolean = true
+    * If set to true, the collection’s TTL will be reset to the ttl.
+    * If set to false, the exisitng TTL set on the item is retained.

 ## Additional constructors